-Insight #3: If you are changing the default configuration, make sure you have them documented.
-AADConnectConfigDocumenter is open source tool which will make this task super easy.
+Insight #3: If you are changing the default configuration, make sure you have it documented.
+AADConnectConfigDocumenter is an open source tool which will make this task super easy.
 It’s good to document your configuration, even if it’s not a custom one.
 Same with backups – you don’t realize that you need them until you really need them.

 No worries, I’m going to let you rest by now.
 But hey!
 Come back soon for more clues, and now… go and test.
 And fix after testing.
 And ask me for help if needed.

-In the second part of our hybrid identity set up guidance, we’ll work on the identity and authentication issues.
+In the second part of our hybrid identity set up guidance, we’ll work on identity and authentication issues.
 So stay tuned!

 If you have any questions, reflections or want to share a similar case study — the comment space below is aaaaall yours.
-(I’m telling you… you don’t even suspect how many people you’ll end up helping by simply typing your keys.)
+(I’m telling you… you don’t even suspect how many people you’ll end up helping by simply typing your question.)